 Schema management howto

-A few tips on how to manage your database schema with rel.
+A few tips on how to manage your database schema with Rel.

 Schema definition strategy